thumbert/juice/README.md

 ## Additional information

+**Scanner** takes input text and produces tokens.
+The **parser** takes the tokens and creates the abstract syntax tree (AST).
+There are two components of the AST, expressions and statements.

 Custom functions are implemented in the `Interpreter`

 ### Credits
 The implementation is based on the book [Crafting interpreters](https://craftinginterpreters.com/)